ConsenSysMesh/stow-js/README.md

 1. `String` - The data hash.
 Hash of the plain text data + metadata
 2. `Object` - The metadata of the record.
 [Click here to read more about the metadata](https://github.com/ConsenSys/stow-resources/blob/master/METADATA.md)
 3. `String` - The dataUri, link to the data (eg. the IPFS hash)
 4. `Object` - The ethParams, ethereum account params.
-(The object need to contain the key 'from')
+(The object needs to contain the key 'from')

 ### Returns